Porsche Boxster and Cayman (987): Cayman S Sport

 Porsche also announced the production of a limited edition Cayman S Sport, which was available in October 2008 as a 2009 model.
 This version of the Cayman S includes PSE (Porsche Sports Exhaust), PASM (Porsche Active Suspension Management), and Sport Chrono.

 The Cayman S Sport comes in Bright Orange and Signal Green (from the 911 GT3 RS), as well as Carrara White, Speed Yellow, Guards Red, Black, and Arctic Silver (done upon special order at an extra cost).
 The Cayman S Sport also features short shifter, sports seats, deviated color seatbelts, "Cayman S" striping on the door sides, black Porsche Design 19-inch wheels, various gloss black interior trims, gloss black side mirrors, stainless steel door sills with "Cayman S Sport" script, 5 mm wheel spacers, and Alcantara steering wheel and shift knob from the 997 911 GT3 RS.
 The instrumentation does not include a hood.
 The body is lowered by 1 cm due to its PASM feature.
 A total of 700 were made, with only 100 coming to the US.

+Porsche also produced the Porsche Cayman S Black Edition with sales starting in July, 2011.
+The Black Edition is the rarest limited edition Cayman S with only 500 built.